 2midpoint_passes: False

-Key insight: Same-base lineage makes a merge experiment defensible.
-It does not establish that a shipping-policy and refund-workflow merge retained either behavior.
+Same-base lineage: Same-base lineage makes a merge experiment defensible.
+It doesn't establish that a code-generation and math-reasoning merge retained either behavior.
 Only per-task evaluation does that.

 Neural networks can exhibit permutation invariance: under appropriate corresponding reordering of incoming and outgoing weights, hidden-unit permutations can preserve the function a network computes.[4]
 This helps explain why independently trained networks may be poorly aligned for naive averaging even if they solve similar tasks.